 Baby teeth have a crucial role to play in helping teeth, jawbones, and muscles develop properly.
 They also guide permanent teeth into place.
 If a space is not maintained properly, adjacent teeth can move into it and your child may need orthodontic intervention.
 Space maintainers aren't needed for every kid who loses baby teeth early or due to tooth decay, however we will examine your child to see if they need one.

 What Types of Space Maintainers are Available?

 The two types of space maintainers for children are fixed and removable.
 Fixed space maintainers come in four different types, namely, distal shoe, lingual, crown and loop, and unilateral.

 Fixed Space Maintainers

 We generally use the distal shoe space maintainer for unerupted permanent first molars.
 This model is more complicated because the end of the metal is often inserted into the gumline to keep the space open.
-Dr. Victoria or Dr. Rodriguez will track the progress of the molar as it comes in to ensure it erupts properly.
+One of our doctors will track the progress of the molar as it comes in to ensure it erupts properly.

 Lingual space maintainers are generally bilateral and are used in cases where more than one tooth is missing.
 We can cement it to molar teeth and connect it using a wire on the inside of the child's lower front teeth.

 The crown and loop and unilateral space maintainers are similar in that they are inserted on one side of the mouth to create space for one tooth.
 The crown and loop model covers the tooth with a crown and is attached to the loop to make sure there's space for the emerging tooth.
 Unilateral space maintainers surround the tooth's exterior and are connected to a metal loop that holds the space open.